Islamic Revolutionary Guard Corps: Involvement in the Russo-Ukrainian war

 On 21 October 2022, a White House press release stated that Iranian troops were in Crimea assisting Russia in launching drone attacks against civilians and civilian infrastructure.
-On 24 November, Ukrainian officials said the military had killed ten Iranians and would target any further Iranian military presence in Ukraine.
+On 24 November, Ukrainian officials said the military had killed 10 Iranians and would target any further Iranian military presence in Ukraine.
 The Institute for the Study of War assessed that these are likely Islamic Revolutionary Guard Corps or IRGC-affiliated personnel, as this formation is the primary operator of Iranian drones.

 April 2024 Iranian strikes against Israel

-On 13 April 2024, the IRGC, in collaboration with the Islamic Resistance in Iraq, Hezbollah, and the Ansar Allah (Houthis), launched retaliatory attacks against Israel and the Israeli-occupied Golan Heights with loitering munitions, cruise missiles, and ballistic missiles.
+On 13 April 2024, the IRGC, in collaboration with the Islamic Resistance in Iraq, Hezbollah, and the Houthis, launched retaliatory attacks against Israel and the Israeli-occupied Golan Heights with loitering munitions, cruise missiles, and ballistic missiles.
 It was retaliation for the Israeli bombing of the Iranian embassy in Damascus on 1 April, which killed two Iranian generals.
 The strike was seen as a spillover of the Gaza war and marked Iran's first direct attack on Israel since the start of their proxy conflict.
 The attack was the largest attempted drone strike in history, intended to overwhelm anti-aircraft defenses.
 It was the first time since Iraq's 1991 missile strikes that Israel was directly attacked by a state force.

-June 2025 Iran-Israel war
+Twelve-Day War

-On 13 June Israel launched a "preemptive" strike targeting high-ranking members of the Islamic revolution and Irans nuclear infrastructure and key nuclear scientists.
-The opening attack killed 30 IRGC generals and 9 nuclear scientists.
-The strike, referred to as Operation Rising Lion launched the 12 day Iran-Israel war.
-An Israeli and US airstrikes damaged the nuclear facilities at Natanz, Isfahan, and Fordow.
-Notable IRGC generals killed during the 12 day war include:
+On 13 June 2025, Israel launched a "preemptive" strike targeting high-ranking members of the Islamic revolution and Iran's nuclear infrastructure and key nuclear scientists.
+The opening attack killed 30 IRGC generals and nine nuclear scientists.
+The strike, referred to as Operation Rising Lion, launched the Twelve-Day War.
+US airstrikes damaged the nuclear facilities at Natanz, Isfahan, and Fordow.
+Notable IRGC generals killed during the Twelve-Day War include: